 Besides arriving on clouds, there is another way of the second coming of Jesus recorded in the Bible.
 We should investigate from two aspects so that we won’t miss out on the chance to welcome His second coming.

 Can We Truly Be Saved by Believing in God in the Heart and Confessing Him With the Mouth?

 Question: Thesays, “That if you shall confess with your mouth the Lord , and shall believe in your heart that God has raised him from the dead, you shall be saved.
 For with the heart man believes to righteousness; and with the mouth confession is made to salvation” (Romans 10: 9-10).
-So, we believe that we’ve been saved through our faith in the and that salvation is once and for all.
+So, we believe that we’ve been saved through our faith in the and that once we are saved we are saved forever.
 When the Lord comes, we will enter .
 Is our understanding right?

-Answer: The majority of the believers nowadays interpret the above scriptures in this way: We will be saved once we believe.
+Answer: The majority of the believers nowadays interpret the above scriptures in this way: We will be saved once we believe in the Lord.
 As long as we hold on to the name of the Lord Jesus at all times, and endure to the end no matter what sufferings we encounter, then we’ll be saved.
 When the Lord comes, He will take us into the kingdom of heaven.
-Is this thinking tenable or in accordance with the truth?
-Let’s fellowship about this problem.
+Is this thinking tenable and in accordance with the truth?
+Let’s fellowship about this question.

 God’s work is done according to the age and the stage.
-It does not remain unchanging, and thereby man is required to keep up with it.
-If they fail to follow God’s footsteps, they cannot be saved, and will only be eliminated by His work.
+It is always changing, and thereby man is required to keep up with it.
+If we fail to follow God’s footsteps, we cannot be saved, and will only be eliminated by His work.